iamdcj/react-ssr-edf/README.md

 npm run start
 ```

-This will start the application using the configuration defined in `.env`.
+This command will start the application using the configuration defined in `.env`.

 ## Components